Part Three of a three-part series:

 Then there is this matter of “the church”.
 PreTrib supporters claim the Discourse does not apply to those who are “the church”…because “the church” had not yet begun at the time of the Olivet Discourse.
 They further assert that Jesus did not yet even have “the church” in view because (so we are to understand) He was steadfastly holding out an offer of His kingdom to the Jews until He was rejected by them and sent to the cross.
 Until that moment, so it is claimed, Jesus was excluding the “church” from view.

-But the assertion is incorrect.
-Jesus DID have”the church” in view all along.
+But Jesus DID have”the church” in view all along.
 Earlier in Matthew, He stated: “This is Peter and upon this rock I will build my church“.
 Jesus made this statement several chapters earlier in Matthew (Matthew 16:18)…prior to the Olivet Discourse session.

 EKKLESIA — “THE CALLED OUT ONES”

 And when they claim the “church” had not yet begun…in point of fact, the “calling out” of Jesus-followers began the moment Jesus began to “call out” followers.
 Isn’t it quite simple?
 The literal translation for the word “church” (“ekklesia” in the Greek) is “the called out ones”.
 The moment the fishermen laid down their fishing nets and stood up to follow Jesus…is when “the called out ones” came into existence.

 I am not sure which linguist in ‘olden times’ decided to apply the English word “church” to the Greek word for “the called out ones” but technically, the correct translation for the Greek word “the called out ones”…is “the called out ones”!